 Dr. Ron W. Moss has been involved in the counseling, admission and enrollment management profession for more than forty years.
 Nine years ago, upon completing his eighteenth year at Southern Methodist University as Dean of Admission and Executive Director of Enrollment Services, he began a new chapter in his educational career as the Director of Guidance and College Placement at Prestonwood Christian Academy.
 Prior to coming to SMU, Dr. Moss served as Director of Admission at Rice University for twelve years.
 Dr. Moss has been married to Deb for 35 years, they have two sons, John and Ben and two grandsons, Lincoln and Landon

 PCA Plano, PCAplus, Upper School

 Jodi joined our office in June 2017.
 She feels thankful to join the PCA family.
 She has been serving as a College Counselor, Registrar, and Assistant High School Principal for the previous ten years at a sister Christian school.
 Prior to entering service in the secondary school, she worked at Collin College for six years specializing in assisting college readiness for the county in addition to college orientation and dual credit programs.
 She completed a Bachelor of Arts in Biology, minor in Religion at Austin College followed by a Master of Education in Higher Education Administration at Dallas Baptist University.
-Jodi is married to Paul and they have two Lions, Class of 2023 and 2025.
+Jodi is married to Paul and they have two Lions, Gavin, Class of 2023 and 2025.

 Director of Academic Advising and College Placement